visgl/loaders.gl/docs/api-reference/gltf/post-process-gltf.md

 ## Node Specific Post Processing

+### Buffers

+The following fields will be populated from the supplied `gltf.buffers` parameter (this parameter is populated by the loader via `options.loadLinkedResources: true`):

+- `buffer.arrayBuffer` -
+- `buffer.byteOffset` -
+- `buffer.byteLength` -

 ### BufferViews

-* Typed arrays (`Uint8Arrays`) will be created for buffer views and added to `bufferView.data` field.
+- `bufferView.data` - Typed arrays (`Uint8Arrays`) will be created for buffer views and stored in this field.
 These typed arrays can be used to upload data to WebGL buffers.

 ### Accessors

 The accessor parameters which are textual strings in glTF will be resolved into WebGL constants.

+## Images

+- `image.image` - Populated from the supplied `gltf.images` array.
+This array is populated by the `GLTFLoader` via `options.loadImages: true`):
+- `image.uri` - If loaded image in the `images` array is not available, uses `gltf.baseUri` or `options.baseUri` is available, to resolve a relative URI and replaces this value.

-### Texture
+### Materials

-Modifies
-- `sampler` - will be resolved the the corresponding image object.
-- `source` - will be resolved the the corresponding image object.
+- `...texture` - Since each texture object in the material has an `...index` field next to other fields, the post processor will add a `...texture` field instead of replacing the `...index` field.

 ### Samplers